ymollard/python-advanced-slides/slides.md

 ---
 ## Metaclasses
 While an **instance** of a class is an **object** ; an instance of a **metaclass** is a **class**.

-In other words, a metaclass is made to create new classes (yes, at runtime).
+A metaclass creates a new class at runtime.

 ```python
 type(int)    # Returns "type"